BrennerDesign/egofishinggear/_products/handles/s1-genesis-kryptek-6in-handle.md

 filter_hoop:
 filter_mesh:
 left_column_html: >-
-  <p>The S1 Genesis 6" detachable handle utilizes a strong lightweight hexagonal
+  <p>The Kryptek S1 Genesis 6" detachable handle utilizes a strong lightweight
-  extruded aluminum design that provides economical and dependable functionality.&nbsp; With a simple twist of the wrist any EGO S1 or S2 net heads or attachment tools can be securely fastened and ready for use.
+  hexagonal extruded aluminum design that provides economical and dependable functionality.&nbsp; It also features Kryptek camo technology.
+With a simple twist of the wrist any EGO S1 or S2 net heads or attachment tools can be securely fastened and ready for use.
 The modular platform allows for component interchangeability and compact storage.
 The handles are designed with a solid foam core body that provides floatation should it be dropped overboard.</p><div class="divider">&nbsp;</div><h7>30lbs&ndash;Max Load Capacity</h7>
 right_column_html: >-
   <ul><li>Solid foam core, floats when attached to any net head</li><li>Strong
-  lightweight hexagonal extruded anodized aluminum design</li><li>30lbs&ndash;Max Load Capacity with all EGO Net Heads</li><li>Works with all S1 or S2 net heads and attachment tools.</li></ul>
+  lightweight hexagonal extruded anodized aluminum design</li><li>Kryptek Camo Technology</li><li>30lbs&ndash;Max Load Capacity with all EGO Net Heads</li><li>Works with all S1 or S2 net heads and attachment tools.</li></ul>
 warranty_left_column_html: >-